Search StreamScheme

 How to Reduce Your Stream Delay

-Select settings from the drop down menu.
+Select Creator Dashboard from the drop-down menu.

 When to Use Low Latency Twitch

-Imagine fighting your way through a dungeon in an open-world MMO, and being attacked by another group who came in specifically to find you because they tracked your location on stream.
+Imagine fighting your way through a dungeon in an open-world MMO and being attacked by another group who came in specifically to find you because they tracked your location on stream.
 They know exactly when you are on the boss and attack just when you and your team are most vulnerable.

 How to Stream with No Delay